Fire destroys barn used in marriage proposal

 STAFFORD, N.Y.
-(WROC/WETM)- When the Branton family barn in Stafford caught fire Saturday night, the flames destroyed an important piece of family history.
+(WROC/ WETM-TV)- When the Branton family barn in Stafford caught fire Saturday night, the flames destroyed an important piece of family history.

 Chad Branton says it all started when he was trying to start a snowmobile that backfired- catching fire and spreading throughout the property that the Branton Family has owned for generations.